bcgov/bcgov-rstats-public-presentations/2018-11-07_EARL_Seattle/Overcoming_gravity.md

 <img src="images/software_collection.png" alt="software tools" width="400"/>

 But none of these tools hit all the marks for open, reproducible research.
 Some store the data in proprietary formats, making it difficult to move data between tools without significant manual intervention.
-Some are GUIs, and we know [you can't do data science in a GUI](https://speakerdeck.com/hadley/you-cant-do-data-science-in-a-gui).
+Some are GUIs, and we know [you can't do data science in a GUI](https://speakerdeck.com/hadley/you-cant-do-data-science-in-a-gui) (See also [^1]).
 This also means there's no code sharing, so collaboration is impeded (if not impossible).
 And some come with costly license fees.

 But then in approximately 2008 or '09 I started to hear about these open source tools that are revolutionizing statistical analysis and this new-fangled “data science” thing,